AdamMc331/AndroidAppTemplate/README.md

 To use this template in your own project, click the "Use this template" button at the top right of the repository.
 Once you do, a repository will be created for your account that you can clone and use on your device.

-Do note that once you do so, you'll need to update anywhere `AndroidAppTemplate` is referenced.
+Do note that once you do so, you'll need to update anywhere `TODOREPLACE` is referenced.
 This includes, but might not be limited to:

-* Project packages.
+* build.gradle for app module.
 * AndroidManifest file.
 * Strings.xml (for app_name string).

 There is an open issue to [automate](https://github.com/AdamMc331/AndroidAppTemplate/issues/1) this process.
+It is not currently automated, but we have modified to limit the number of changes and made it easily searchable with `TODOREPLACE`.

 ## What's Included